Beef Tenderloin with Mushroom Pan Sauce

 Remove the herbs, onion, and garlic from the sauce, then the sauce is ready to stand by for the beef.
-If at any point the sauce gets too thick, simply add more of the Swanson Organic Beef Stock to adjust.
+If at any point the sauce gets too thick, simply add more beef stock to adjust.

 Once the beef is done, which should happen right around the time you finish the sauce, let it rest for 10 minutes.
 Then cut the twine off.

 Cut the beef into slices, however thick you’d like, and serve with the mushroom pan sauce.